wildcards-world/harberger-base-contracts/README.md

 # Harberger Tax Base Contracts

+For more details on how to integrate this see [this article](https://dev.to/wildcards/build-your-first-harberger-tax-app-part-1-3gdd).

 ## Disclaimer:

 USE THESE CONTRACTS AT YOUR OWN RISK.
 These are NOT the exact same contracts that are deployed to mainnet by wildcards.world.